dhoard/k-synthetic-test/README.md

 Create a topic with a partition count that is equal to the number of Kafka brokers.

-Edit `producer.properties` to match your Kafka environment.

-Edit `consumer.properties` to match your Kafka environment.
+Copy `test.properties` and edit to match your environment

-Execute `./KafkaSyntheticTest.sh producer.properties consumer.properties`
+Execute `./kafka-synthetic-test.sh <test properties>`

-Access Prometheus metrics using `http://localhost:8181`
+Access Prometheus metrics using `http://<http.server.address>:<http.server.port>`

 **Notes**

-- A test message is sent to every partition on a 10-second timer
+- A test message is sent to every partition based on the configured `period.ms` value

-- Because the message only contains the produce time, latency will be much greater than a real Kafka use case
+- Because the message only contains the produce time, latency will be greater than a real Kafka use case

 # FOR DEMO PURPOSES ONLY - NOT SUPPORTED